jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

     (ii) a drinking water supplier that is at risk of ceasing to provide a service.
-(3) A territorial authority must also consider the findings and implications of the assessment in relation to— (a) the territorial authority’s current and future infrastructure strategy and long-term plan; and (b) the territorial authority’s plan under the Natural and Built Environment Act 2023; and (c) the territorial authority’s broader duty to improve, promote, and protect public health within its district in accordance with section 23 of the Health Act 1956.
+(3) A territorial authority must also consider the findings and implications of the assessment in relation to— (a) the territorial authority’s current and future infrastructure strategy and long-term plan; and (b) the territorial authority’s district plan prepared under the Resource Management Act 1991; and (c) the territorial authority’s broader duty to improve, promote, and protect public health within its district in accordance with section 23 of the Health Act 1956.

 ### 127 Duty to ensure communities have access to drinking water if existing suppliers facing significant problems